zwilder/zwilder.github.io/src/content/posts/2018-06-20-The-Roguelike-Tutorial-Week1.md

 single file Python program started to become difficult to modify and maintain.
 I took a step back, and decided to start relearning C and then ventured into C++.

 I quickly found that I actually really enjoy more of the building of the game than the designing of the game.
-Which, is cool because the amount of things to build and the resources available for building things from scratch are darn near infinite with the knowledge of the internet at my fingertips.
+Which, is cool because the amount of things to build and the resources available for building things from scratch are darn near infinite - especially with the knowledge of the internet at my fingertips.
 It is not, however, conducive to finishing a project or making something playable.

 As I read through the new and improved tutorial, I realized something pretty amazing: I could build this in C++.
 Reading each part I could think of ways (plural!)